couchbaselabs/cbcouchstore/gen_storage_design.md

 The advantage of the WAL is to reduce the latency of a durable commits, as it only has to wait on a single fsync of a sequential write for all partitions, instead of an fsync per partition, which can increase latency dramatically.

-The downside is the every document commit in the worst case will written to disk at least 2 times, once to the log and at least once in the partition specific generational storage, increasing disk contention and reducing throughput from it's theoretical maximum.
-For documents that are updated constantly, the number of times a write is rewritten can be much smaller, as only the most recent commit is copied the partition storage, the rest are ignored.
+The downside is the every document commit in the worst case will written to disk 2 times, once to the log and at least once in the partition specific generational storage, increasing disk contention and reducing throughput from it's theoretical maximum.
+For subsets of documents that are updated constantly, the number of times rewritten can be much smaller than 2 (but greater than 1), as only the most recent commit is copied the partition storage, the rest are ignored and discarded.

 ### Async Copy from WAL to Partition Storage

 Asynchronous to WAL commits, a separate process or thread will copy the most recent versions of data from memory to the youngest generation of partition specific storage.
 When this process starts, writes to the most recent (highest numbered) log file cease and new writes happen to a new high numbered log file.
 Once the partition copy process has copied all the live data from that log file to their specific partition storage, that log file is deleted.
-The process then begins again with next highest numbered log file, until no more mutations remain.
+The process then begins again with next highest numbered log file, until no more mutations remain, or happening continuously if there is a continuous write load.

 ### Natural Throttle

 While it is copying files from the log to storage, it might need to recopy data from a younger generation to an older generation and/or in-place compact any of the generational files.
 When this happens, the copy/compaction process may get behind the update/insert rate of the log files.
-If this happens for too long, all the bucket memory quota will be dedicated to "dirty" items (even though they are safe on disk) and it will pause updates. which as the bucket will exceed it's memory quota therefore will not be able to accept any client writes, until the  items in memory are marked as permanently persisted.
+If this happens for too long, all the bucket memory quota will be dedicated to "dirty" items (even though they are safe on disk) and it will pause updates as the bucket will therefore will not be able to accept any client writes, until the  items in memory are marked as permanently persisted (moved from the WAL to partition storage).

 ## Generational Storage for Partitions